 Frustration with the necessary community of man and the existential dread resultant of misrepresentation is a state of mind drawn from the very heart and inception of heavy metal.
 This comes in no small part thanks to the blue collar origins of well-known Birmingham townies and their pre-cocaine blues-birthed catharsis that’d spread across the states and Europe throughout the 70’s towards ‘doomed’ resignation as a practice and a sacred tradition upheld today.
 Any measure of harrowing fantastical misanthropy and/or numbed-over self abuses leak their bloody tears beyond those traditions today yet, it is always this very personal cycle of frustration and resignation that expresses as prime and everlasting genetic trait in doom metal past and present.
 Peter Vicar (Kimi Kärki) and Albert Witchfinder‘s (Sami Hynninen) Reverend Bizarre might’ve appeared as a serious and heavily influential force in the resurgence of doom metal popularity worldwide throughout the early 2000’s yet to many they’d become either an interesting (and heavy) experiment or a jocular cartoon by the time ‘III: So Long Suckers’ bid farewell in 2007.
 There was certainly great existential pain in that farewell and with its closing door a great momentum stirred darker black wind upon Kärki‘s wings; The quick turnaround towards Lord Vicar birthed one of the single darkest doom metal records ever recorded.
 ‘Fear No Pain’ (2008) was not a collaboration but, a collection of songs largely meant for Reverend Bizarre, though Kärki had assembled a legendary crew and band for its occasion it was a bit of an outlier in their discography until today as we gratefully receive their fourth album and a return to the dark, ‘The Black Powder’.
 It is a heavier-than-thou doom metal album defined and enhanced by its cathartic frustration, brief bouts of mania, and eventual resignation.

-Split between Sweden, Finland, and Switzerland the band would reconvene as a trio this fourth time just as they had for the third, with a second release under guidance of Joona Lukala at Noise for Fiction studio in Turku, Finland.
+Split between Sweden, Finland, England and Switzerland the band would reconvene as a quartet this time now adding bassist Rich Jones (The Consultancy) to the line-up, for a second release under guidance of Joona Lukala at Noise for Fiction studio in Turku, Finland.
 Lukala is best known for his mastering (and remastering) skills though he has produced some fine records from other Turku based bands such as Mansion and Axegressor more recently.
-For ‘The Black Powder’ Lord Vicar have taken full advantage of the spacious organic studio and Lukala’s sense of powerful sound design; Kärki‘s guitar growls bigger and the bass guitar erupts through the middle of the mix far more than it has since maybe 2008.
+For ‘The Black Powder’ Lord Vicar have taken full advantage of the spacious organic studio and Lukala’s sense of powerful sound design; Kärki‘s guitar growls bigger and Jones‘ bass guitar erupts through the middle of the mix far more than it has since maybe 2008.
 As the record plays it becomes clear that Lord Vicar‘s intentions were a return to that prior bombast while avoiding the level of repetition that drove comparisons to Reverend Bizarre when ‘Fear No Pain’ released.
 In terms of sheer sonic heaviness and classic doom metal style, ‘The Black Powder’ could inevitably bear some comparison with ‘II: Crush the Insects’ if one did not account for the fourteen years of individual growth since.
 There are few doom metal albums today that transcend influences and express as immediate exemplar works but to see ‘The Black Powder’ as anything less than a modern day classic would be foolish.
 I’m not aware of the songwriting situation on ‘Gates of Flesh’ but it’d seem that the songwriting duties are now split equally between Kärki and Millstead where each brought four songs and they’d co-author “Black Lines” additionally.
 Perhaps equally important it seems Chritus‘ is a thousand times more engaged and impassioned with his own lyrics in head and hand, he’s a bit less vodka soaked and ‘on the edge’ as he’d been on ‘Fear No Pain’ but ‘The Black Powder’ showcases his expressive range and narrative talents beyond already high expectations.
 A mercilessly heavy and gorgeously rendered pure doom metal album results, and is thus far stands as a major contender for album of the year, for my taste.

 There is no way the tracklist simply fell into place by chance.
 ‘The Black Powder’ has a pace and a presence that feels intentional as a guided trip, not the two act separation as many modern heavy metal records manage but, several intense peaks and valleys that reveal deeply satisfying nuance through familiarity.
 “Sulfur, Charcoal and Saltpeter” is a first act in and of itself with a nearly eighteen minute stretch of doom thesis for a world that’d never appeared so dark before Chritus‘d cloaked it with his imagery.
 The Kärki penned piece finds a medium between his holy 80’s doom metal thunder with small drifts towards the 70’s heavy psych leanings he’s explored so heavily in the last half decade.
 That isn’t to say we’re getting full on ‘Sabotage’ worthy compositions but perhaps a heavier flick of the ‘Vol. 4’ wrist for color and shape.
 As much as I’m tempted to write another thousand words doing a track-by-track analysis the gist is that the highlights don’t stop, ‘The Black Powder’ is devoid of filler or inconsequential pieces.
 What strikes me more and more with each listen, even as someone who counts Lord Vicar as one of the best of all time, is how distinctly Lord Vicar they sound on this album; Though some of that feeling might come from the not-so-distant oddness of ‘Gates of Flesh’ and a deep worship of ‘Fear No Pain’, this latest record appears as a truly defining statement that fully taps into the strengths of each member involved.